7 Tips on How to Write a Business Blog That Will Convert

 Let’s start by asking one of the most important questions for your business: How can you attract online users to your website?

 Not sure how to write a business blog?
 You’ve come to the right place.
-Below, we’ll cover seven simple tips for making your blog engaging and compelling.
+Below, we’ll cover seven simple tips on blogging for your business and making compelling content.

 1. Target relevant, long-tail keywords

-The first key to understanding how to write a business blog is learning the importance of keywords.
+The first key to understanding how to write a blog for a business is learning the importance of keywords.
 Your blog won’t benefit you if nobody ever reads it.
 You need people to find it online, and the best way to do that is to use keywords.

 By targeting specific keywords in your content, you can help your blogs rank in Google, where people can find them in response to their queries.